 - Loans and lease financing receivables.
 Report in the appropriate subitem loans and leases held for sale and loans and leases that the reporting bank has the intent and ability to hold for the foreseeable future or until maturity or payoff, i.e., held for investment.
-The sum of Schedule RC, items 4.a and 4.b, must equal Schedule RC-C, part I, item 12, (column A on the FFIEC 031). - 4.a Loans and leases held for sale.
-Report the amount of loans and leases held for sale at the lower of cost or fair value.
-The amount by which cost exceeds fair value, if any, shall be accounted for as a valuation allowance.
-Therefore, no allowance for loan and lease losses should be established for loans and leases held for sale.
-These loans and leases are included by loan category in Schedule RC-C, part I. - 4.b Loans and leases, net of unearned income.
-Report the amount of loans and leases that the reporting bank has the intent and ability to hold for the foreseeable future or until maturity or payoff, i.e., held for investment.
-These loans and leases are included by loan category in Schedule RC-C part I - 4.c Less: Allowance for loan and lease losses.
+The sum of Schedule RC, items 4.a and 4.b, must equal Schedule RC-C, part I, item 12, (column A on the FFIEC 031). - Loans and leases held for sale.
+Report the amount of loans and leases held for sale.
+Loans and leases held for sale should be reported at the lower of cost or fair value except for those loans held for sale that the bank has elected to account for at fair value under a fair value option, which should be reported in this item at fair value.
+For loan and leases held for sale that are reported at the lower of cost or fair value, the amount by which cost exceeds fair value, if any, shall be accounted for as a valuation allowance within this item.
+No allowance for loan and lease losses should be included in Schedule RC, item 4.c, for loans and leases held for sale.
+All loans and leases reported in this item must also be reported by loan category in Schedule RC-C, part I. - 4.b Loans and leases, net of unearned income.
+Report the amount of loans and leases that the reporting bank has the intent and ability to hold for the foreseeable future or until maturity or payoff, i.e., loans held for investment.
+Include loans held for investment that the bank has elected to account for at fair value under a fair value option, which should be reported in this item at fair value.
+All loans and leases reported in this item must also be reported by loan category in Schedule RC-C, part I.

+Less: Allowance for loan and lease losses.
 Report the allowance for loan and lease losses as determined in accordance with the instructions in the Glossary entry for "allowance for loan and lease losses."
 Also include in this item any allocated transfer risk reserve related to loans and leases held for investment that the reporting bank is required to establish and maintain as specified in Section 905(a) of the International Lending Supervision Act of 1983, in the agency regulations implementing the Act (Subpart D of Federal Reserve Regulation K, Part 347 of the FDIC's Rules and Regulations, and Part 20 of the Comptroller of the Currency's Regulations), and in any guidelines, letters, or instructions issued by the agencies.
 This item must equal Report of Income Schedule RI-B, part II, item 7, "Balance end of current period."

-4.d Loans and leases, net of unearned income and allowance.
-Report the amount derived by subtracting Schedule RC, item 4.c, from Schedule RC, item 4.b.

-Trading assets.
-Banks that (a) regularly underwrite or deal in securities; interest rate, foreign exchange rate, commodity, equity, and credit derivative contracts; other financial instruments; and other assets for resale; (b) acquire or take positions in such items principally for the purpose of selling in the near term or otherwise with the intent to resell in order to profit from short-term price movements; or (c) acquire or take positions in such items as an accommodation to customers or for other trading purposes shall report in this item the value of such assets or positions on the report date.
+- 4.d Loans and leases, net of unearned income and allowance.
+Report the amount derived by subtracting Schedule RC, item 4.c, from Schedule RC, item 4.b. - Trading assets.
+Trading activities typically include (a) regularly underwriting or dealing in securities; interest rate, foreign exchange rate, commodity, equity, and credit derivative contracts; other financial instruments; and other assets for resale; (b) acquiring or taking positions in such items principally for the purpose of selling in the near term or otherwise with the intent to resell in order to profit from short-term price movements; or (c) acquiring or taking positions in such items as an accommodation to customers or for other trading purposes.
 Assets and other financial instruments held for trading shall be consistently valued at fair value.